Tucker's Marketplace

+Tucker's Marketplace is a buffet restaurant in Ottawa, Ontario, Canada.
+It opened in 2023.

-Tucker's Marketplace is a chain of buffet restaurants in Ontario, Canada, with locations in Burlington, Mississauga, Ottawa, Pickering, and Toronto.
+Previously it was a chain of restaurants, with locations in Burlington, Mississauga, Pickering, and Toronto.
 It was founded decades earlier as Mother Tucker's Food Experience, an à la carte restaurant.
 The company ceased operations in June 2020, a result of the COVID-19 pandemic and its effect on the buffet format.
 On January 24, 2023, the company announced the Ottawa location would re-open on January 25, 2023.
+The restaurant's name is a reference to a colloquial expression in British English; "tuck in" meaning to commence the consumption of a large meal.

 Mother Tucker's Food Experience

 Winnipeg entrepreneur Oscar Grubert opened the first location in February 1976, in downtown Edmonton, at 10184 104 Street.
 Its location was a brick warehouse built in 1927.
 According to The Globe and Mail, "The interior is a dimly lit rabbit warren (lined with barn siding, criss-crossed with huge wooden beams) of alcoves holding two, three or four tables.
 A cosy friendly atmosphere prevails amid an extraordinary clutter of such things as old cream separators, barrels, haymow hoists, washing machines, crocks, pots, teakettles, copper boilers and suchlike."
 The location was à la carte.
 The Globe and Mail described the chain as a "traditional roadhouse" in 1984, comparing it to Kelsey's and The Keg.
 Winnipeg and Calgary locations were opened within the first year, the latter replacing a location of Grubert's Butcher Block restaurant.

 As of 1980, the company was headquartered in Winnipeg, likely a result of being owned by Champs Food Systems.
 It looked to expand into the United States.
 By 1981, the company intended to move its headquarters to the US within three years.
 In 1989, the Scarborough, Ontario chain solicited for franchisees.